 See in Glossary.

-Note that the filters work by adding an extra term in the search text.
+Search filters work by adding an extra term in the search text.
 A term beginning with “t:” filters by the specified asset type, while “l:” filters by label.
 You can type these terms directly into the search box rather than use the menu if you know what you are looking for.
 You can search for more than one type or label at once.
 Adding several types will expand the search to include all specified types (ie, types will be ORed together).
-Adding multiple labels will narrow the search to items that have all the specified labels (ie, labels are ANDed).
+Adding multiple labels will narrow the search to items that have any of the specified labels (ie, labels will be ORed together).

 The Project Browser’s search can also be applied to assets available from the Unity Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
 Offers a wide variety of assets, from textures, models and animations to whole Project examples, tutorials and Editor extensions.
 More info